curtislin7/cinnamon-keyboard-bindings/terminal-setup/README.md

 # Setting up the terminal
+1. edit .bashrc to export default editor to vim
-1. install tilix using apt
+2. install tilix using apt
-2. ensure Quake dropdown has a shortcut
+3. ensure Quake dropdown has a shortcut
-3. copy .inputrc and place in home directory
+4. copy .inputrc and place in home directory

 find and bind key sequences in bash: https://www.techrepublic.com/article/find-and-bind-key-sequences-in-bash/